ianthehenry/tocky/README.md

     - This is not a core part of Ember, but it was one of the pieces that attracted me to the project in the first place.
 Fortunately, it was replaceable, but I spent far longer than I would care to admit struggling to get it working.
     - At the time there were lots of open source alternatives, all of which worked for exactly one payload type.
 I ended up writing [my own](app/ems.coffee) which, of course, only works for this project.
     - I see that at time of writing they're up from 1.0.0-beta.7 all the way to 1.0.0-beta.15-canary.
+- Ember's rendering was very slow, and as a result the whole application felt sluggish.
+I don't know if that's still the case.

 Remember that all of these complaints apply to Ember circa March 2014.
 It's come a long way, and I hope it's better now.

+## Features

+- websocket-based message streaming
+- unread message indicators
+- multiple room selection
+- login/logout with authenticated state handled properly (it would redirect to the right place after you logged in)